balderdashy/sails-docs/reference/Views.md

 ### Overview

-In Sails, views are markup templates that are rendered _on the server_ into HTML pages.
+In Sails, views are markup templates that are compiled _on the server_ into HTML pages.
 In most cases, views are used as the response to an incoming HTTP request, e.g. to serve your home page.

-Alternatively, a view can be rendered directly into an HTML string for use in your backend code (see [`sails.renderView()`]().)
+Alternatively, a view can be compiled directly into an HTML string for use in your backend code (see [`sails.renderView()`]().)
 For instance, you might use this approach to send HTML emails, or to build big XML strings for use with a legacy API.

 ##### Creating a view